varuns23/phoJetAnalysis/README.md

+# 2018 Analyzer: 102X
-#MiniAOD analyzer for all physics objects
+## MiniAOD analyzer for all physics objects

+- Working for 17Sep2018 Re-Reco of BCD
+- For prompt reco refer to 2018_94X branch

 Instructions:
 ```